PATH Staff

 With the growth of neurodiverse students entering higher education, Chiara transitioned into higher education teaching as an adjunct faculty member for Camden County College’s Garden State Pathways Program teaching career development and self-advocacy skills.
 In 2018, Chiara began working as an Access Associate at the Community College of Philadelphia which provided the opportunity to assist in the implementation of academic accommodations and collaboration with students and faculty members.
 The desire to continue supporting the transition into adulthood for neurodivergent students led Chiara to Rowan University in March 2019 to become the first program coordinator for the Autism PATH Program.
 With a focus on career readiness and educating employers, Chiara continues to promote the importance of empathy and inclusion with a dual report to the Office of Career Advancement and Accessibility Services.
 She is currently completing her doctorate degree in Higher Education Leadership.

-Dino Arhontoulis is the PATH Coaching Specialist at Rowan University.
+Dino Arhontoulis is the Coordinator of the Autism PATH Career Program at Rowan University.
 Dino began working with students who have disabilities in 2018, while working as a substitute teacher, and a paraprofessional for Kelly Educational Staffing Inc. Dino also worked with the Neurodiversity Club as a mentor, and worked with students to help them understand that their voice matters.
 He continued to work with the club and the students until the club was chartered.
 Dino is a proud double alumnus of Rowan University himself and strives to help students become self-advocates during their educational journey.
 Dino chose to work in higher education because he loves working with students and watching them excel.
 He believes neurodiverse students need to discover their inner strengths and their passions.
 Dino started working for the PATH Program in September of 2020 as a Graduate Intern.
 In this role he was a Success Coach for several students meeting with them on a weekly basis working on their time management skills, and study habits.
 In 2023, he received his Master’s degree in Higher Education & Educational Leadership with a specialization in Academic Advising.
 In his Capstone Research Project, he studied and reviewed research on disability discrimination.
 After graduating Dino then moved into the PATH Coaching Specialist position.
+In July of 2025, due to his hard work and dedication, Dino was appointed the program's second Program Coordinator for the Autism PATH Program.
 In 2017, Dino received his Bachelor’s degree in Radio, Television, & Film with a minor in Journalism.
 During his college experience, he was heavily involved with the Rowan Television Network, serving as the Treasurer on the Executive Board, while also being a part of multiple studio shows.

-Dino is an avid Philadelphia sports fan, and when he is not working Dino loves spending time with his dog Ari, boat rides, enjoys movies, and listening to a multitude of genres of American and Greek music.
+Outside of work, Dino is a dedicated Philadelphia sports fan who enjoys spending time with his dog and listening to a wide variety of American and Greek music.